 You can make bath caviar if you have infinite patience.
 The oil filled gel beads aren’t practical to make in that they are inexpensive to buy and are way too time consuming to make.
 You would have to buy the empty capsules and inject the oil into them yourself.
 The most practical bath beads are a little larger and are made out of heavy dough.
 The recipes are pretty much the same everywhere with the exception of what colorant to use.
 That is if you use colorant at all.

-One recipe called for a few drops of food coloring (I haven’t tried that nor do I think I would given the staining properties of food colorings.)
-If I used a colorant at all, I would use a water based soap colorant.
+One recipe called for a few drops of food coloring (I haven’t tried that nor do I think I would given the staining properties of food colorings).
+When I use colorant, I use a water based soap colorant.

 If you have kids, get them to help you make these.
 It’s like working with play dough.
 Most all of us kids like to do that.